- Each team has no more than 15 players in the playing area during play.

 - When a player has a blood injury, that player leaves the field of play and may be temporarily replaced.
 The injured player returns to play as soon as the bleeding has been controlled and/or covered.
 If the player is not available to return to the field of play within 15 minutes (actual time) of leaving the playing area, the replacement becomes permanent.

-- In elite adult matches, which have been approved in advance by World Rugby (pursuant to Regulations 10.1.4 and 10.1.5) for use of the HIA process, a player who requires an HIA:
+- In matches which have been approved in advance by World Rugby for use of the HIA process, a player who requires an HIA:

 - Leaves the field of play; and

 - Is temporarily replaced (even if all the replacements have been used).
-If the player is not available to return to the field of play after 10 minutes (actual time) of leaving the playing area, the replacement becomes permanent.
+The game cannot restart until the player who requires an HIA has been temporarily replaced.
+If the player is not available to return to the field of play after 12 minutes (actual time) of leaving the playing area, the replacement becomes permanent.

 - A temporary replacement can be temporarily replaced (even if all replacements have been used).